THE GREAT OUTDOORS:

 By Bill Lawyer

 Gardening has been a part of Sarah Barringer’s life since she childhood.
 Growing up in Massachusetts, she helped her parents tend their extensive vegetable garden, and she loved it.
 So it wasn’t surprising that when she and her husband Scott moved to Rye in 2004, they’d look for a place with gardening “opportunities.”
 The house they decided on had an attractive, formal front lawn featuring the normal suburban groundcover – grass.
+If you’re also interested in adding edging to your flowerbed, you can have a peak at this Naperville flower bed edging by Ware for your best preferences!

 For a short time, Barringer tried to maintain her lawn with a mower, treating it to get rid of weeds, and fertilizing it heavily.
 But it wasn’t really working.
 The front lawn was at the low point of the entire neighborhood, which meant that whenever it rained heavily the lawn would be inundated with more than a foot of water.